-State prevention staff, in collaboration with the Prevention Advisory Council (PAC), serve as the prevention evidence-based program (EBP) workgroup for the State of Nebraska.
-A decision making process has been developed to review and select appropriate programming.
+appropriate programming.
 This involves completion of an assessment of available evidence of effectiveness, consideration of the overarching state and local level prevention strategy, and an understanding of the local level climate and capacity to implement.
 Nebraska has a small paid prevention workforce statewide that would overlap substantially with the PAC if an additional committee were to be formed.
 We have found that the process of reviewing concerns related to evidence-based prevention is best done in conjunction with other advisory efforts.
 This process has proven to be successful in monitoring the effectiveness of evidence-based prevention programs, policies, and strategies selected.
 Our Nebraska Prevention Information Reporting System (NPIRS) collects data on these strategies and monitors fidelity.
-For the Nebraska FY24/25 SABG, one of our priority areas focused on increasing the use of evidence-based strategies supported by block grant funding.
+For the Nebraska FY24/25 SABG, one of our priority areas focused on increasing the use of evidenced-based strategies supported by block grant funding.
 These outcomes are supported by the work of our PAC and EBP Workgroups.

-- b) If no, (please explain) how SUPTRS BG funds are allocated: - - a) If yes, please explain in the box below.
+b) If no, (please explain) how SUPTRS BG funds are allocated:

+If no, please explain in the box below.